 Chrysler also chose to use Eagle as an outlet to sell products from its long-standing partnership with Mitsubishi of Japan.
 For the past two decades, the Japanese company’s well-designed, fuel efficient cars helped Chrysler meet U.S. government mandated fuel economy standards.
-The first of the Mistu supplied Eagles was a tarted up economy car so forgettable that this writer forgets what it was called (and couldn't be bothered to look up) But in 1990, Mitsubishi began exporting the Eclipse, one of the sharpest little sports cars ever to grace an American showroom.
+The first of the Mistu supplied Eagles was a tarted up economy car so forgettable and boring that this writer forgets what it was called and is too bored to look up.
+But in 1990, Mitsubishi began exporting the Eclipse, one of the sharpest little sports cars ever to grace an American showroom.
 Eagle got a nearly identical version called the Talon.
 There was also a Plymouth Laser.
 These were taunt, muscular little stormers that put smiles on the faces of street racers and tuners everywhere.
 A customer could choose one of the Mitsubishi triplets from any of the three brands.
 They differed in trim bits only, but somehow that Eagle badge just looked a little cooler.
 The 1990-94 Talon was the most successful Eagle model ever with a total of 144,000 sold.

 Jeep/Eagle Dealers had to endure the Franco-American Premier sedan for five years, getting only 116,000 total sales to show for it.
 Their patience was finally rewarded in 1993 with a handsome modern midsized sedan based on an excellent new Chrysler LH platform.
 The Eagle Vision was as blatantly a product of badge engineering as was the Talon…just a Dodge Intrepid with a different beak.
 But the Intrepid, like the Eclipse, was an excellent car to put ones badge on.
 That the Vision never managed more than 28,000 sales in a single year spoke more about lack of interest in the Eagle brand than anything wrong with this sharp looking sedan.